 Eighty and six years I have served Him, and He has done me no wrong…how then can I blaspheme my King and Savior?
 You threaten me with a fire that burns for a season, and after a little while is quenched; but you are ignorant of the fire of everlasting punishment that is prepared for the wicked

-Speaking of which, as was the custom, they – the ones preparing their own punishment unless they repented – were going to nail Polycarp to the pyre, for almost everyone will struggle and try to flee when the flames begin to burn their flesh, but, again, the good bishop replied:
+As was the custom, they – the ones preparing their own punishment unless they repented – were going to nail Polycarp to the pyre, for almost everyone will struggle and try to flee when the flames begin to burn their flesh, but, again, the good bishop replied:

 Leave me as I am.
 The one who gives me strength to endure the fire will also give me strength to stay quite still on the pyre, even without the precaution of your nails